NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 ### System Calls
 A system call is a special kind of trap for a user program to do something privileged.

+Mostly accessed by programs via a high-level Application Programming Interface (API).

+Time spent in syscalls: realtime & user time(user mode) & system time(kernel mode)

+Typically, a number associated with each system call and System-call interface maintains a table indexed according to these numbers.
+Kernel just look up the table for the number, find the entry and excute it.

+Syscall will transfer the control flow from user to kernel.

 ### Timers
 CPU need to know how much time a program has used CPU resource.
 The timer interrupts the computer regularly.(A special kind of interrupt)